lfrestrepog/if-docs/website/docs/04-specification/impl.md

 ## Example

-A simple 3 component web server application running on GCP, Azure, and AWS and using multiple IMMs and specifically calculating an SCI score.
+A simple 3 component web server application running on GCP, Azure, and AWS and using multiple models and specifically calculating an SCI score.

 ```yaml
 name: My application